 Mexico, Winter 2020

-Instead of spending this winter as I usually do–hibernating (a form of self-imposed isolation), while paying way too much in rent for the privilege of living in a city I have no desire to experience since it's too damned cold out–I subletted my apartment and went off to Mexico for the winter, as so many (retired) Canadians do.
+Instead of spending this winter as I usually do–hibernating (a form of self-imposed isolation), while paying way too much in rent for the privilege of living in a city I have no desire to experience since it's too damned cold out–I subletted my apartment and went off to Mexico for the winter.
+My goal was to "be warm" for the winter, and I imagined I would just continue to do from Mexico the things I would have been doing from Toronto, but instead I ended up embracing the opportunity to spend two months being a tourist in a country I'd never visited before.
+Mexico is fantastic.
+I definitely hope to visit again soon.

 As the last "pre-pandemic" thing I did, I am quite pleased with my choices, I have to say.
 Pandemic self-isolation at home is actually quite enjoyable on the heels of two months of intense touristing and outdoor activity.
-I can't say it would be the same if it had followed two months of hibernation.
-And Mexico was fantastic.
-I had never been to Mexico before and I definitely hope to go back.
+I can't say it would be the same if it had followed two months of hibernation self-isolation at home.

 My journey took me to Puerto Vallarta, Oaxaca City, and Mexico City.